4.11 Provisions and Contingent liabilities

 42.2.1.1 ASSESSMENT METHODOLOGY

 The company has comprehensive and well-defined credit policies across various businesses, products and segments, which encompass credit approval process for all businesses along with guidelines for mitigating the risks associated with them.
 The appraisal process includes detailed risk assessment of the borrowers, physical verifications and field visits.
 The company has a robust post sanction monitoring process to identify credit portfolio trends and early warning signals.
 This enables it to implement necessary changes to the credit policy, whenever the need arises.
 Also, being in asset financing business, most of the company's lending is covered by adequate collaterals from the borrowers.
-The company has a robust online application underwriting model to assess the credit worthiness of the borrower for underwriting decisions for its vehicle finance, Loan Against Property and home loan business.
-The company also has a well- developed model for the vehicle finance portfolio, to help business teams plan volume with adequate pricing of risk for different segments of the portfolio.
+The company has a robust online application and underwriting model to assess the credit worthiness of the borrower for underwriting decisions for its Vehicle Finance, Loan Against Property, Home loan, Secured business and Personal loan, Consumer durables, Small and medium enterprise loans, Consumer small enterprise loan business.
+The company also has a well- developed model for the Vehicle Finance Portfolio, to help business teams plan volume with adequate pricing of risk for different segments of the portfolio.

 42.2.1.2 RISK MANAGEMENT AND PORTFOLIO REVIEW